wmde/wbaas-deploy/doc/local-dev-env.md

 ## Tests

-Run `make test`.
-This only includes YAML linting for now.
+Run `make lint` to run linting for YAML, Terraform and Shell scripts.

 ## Accessing the SQL database for debugging
 You can do this using `adminer` which is available at adminer.wbaas.dev.